rbtote/AGRO/README.md

 ## TODO
 * Cleanup the cube class
 * Error handling (Ask for second dim in 1-dim array)
-* Create classes for quads that use less than 4 parameters in code generation for cleanup
 * Start implementation of virtual machine